 PELVIC FLOOR PROBLEMS

-The pelvis is made up of the hip bones, lumbar spine, sacrum, coccyx and is bounded in front by the pubic symphysis.
+The pelvis is made up of the hip bones, lumbar spine, sacrum, and coccyx and is bounded in front by the pubic symphysis.
 The male pelvis is narrower and longer, while the female pelvis is wider and lower.
 Its main function is to support and protect the internal organs and to transport nerves and blood to and from the lower limbs.

 It performs many important functions and its malfunction can lead to serious health problems.
 Circulatory disorders such as swelling, poor wound healing, and varicose veins may have their source in the pelvic area as a result of adhesions, surgical scars, chronic pelvic inflammation, childhood trauma, decreased intestinal peristalsis, or tumors.
-Disturbed intestinal peristalsis can lead to chronic diarrhea, constipation, high pressure inside the lower abdomen and pelvis, which in turn leads to nerve compression and all kinds of neuralgia – burning, tingling, or lack of sensation in the lower body.
+Disturbed intestinal peristalsis can lead to chronic diarrhea, constipation, and high pressure inside the lower abdomen and pelvis, which in turn leads to nerve compression and all kinds of neuralgia – burning, tingling, or lack of sensation in the lower body.
 Nerve compression also interferes with the proper functioning of the genitourinary system, and as a result, leads to problems with the urinary tract, incontinence, and sexual problems.

 POSTPARTUM PHYSICAL THERAPY